bryanvullo/Quiplash-Part2/README.md

 - All players must give an answer to all the prompts given to them before admin can proceed to the voting screen.
 - All players must vote for on the answers given to them, if the can, before admin can proceed to the voting results screen.

+## Marking
+For marking, if you would like to use your own implementation of the API, please comment out the `BACKEND` variable in the `.env` file.
+This will default the API endpoint to port 8080 on your local device.

 ## Technologies
 It is a simple application written in Javascript, using the Express server framework, VueJS and Socket.IO hosted on Google App Engine.
 It also uses a backend cloud database and functions hosted on Azure.